tony-jumo/csvrecon/README.md

 - Duplicates aren't errors, but are reported on and will show in unmatched.
 - Files with missing / different columns aren't treated as errors, just empty fields.
 - Duplicates are treated as unique values instead of hidden.
 Ie Two duplicates in file 1 with a single match in file 2 will result in one of the file 1 duplicates showing up as unmatched
+- According to the CSV standards it doesn't seem files should end with delimeter comma's, but I've just suppresed this error in the CSV parser.

 ### Speaking to some of the things being monitored.
 ### Layout and design